Experimental music concert

 Ngô Trà My

 is Đàn Bầu lecturer at the Vietnam National Academy of Music and also one of the well-known Đàn Bầu soloists in Viet Nam.
 She's active in different fields, such as teaching, performing, researching traditional, contemporary and experimental music.
-She is a member of Asia Traditional Music Orchestra, Thang Long traditional music band, New music band MMTM, advisor of the C Asean Consonant Ensemble.
+She is a member of Asia Traditional Music Orchestra, The Six Tones, Thang Long traditional music band, New music band MMTM, advisor of the C Asean Consonant Ensemble.

 Cellist and composer, deeply engaged in the development of her repertoire, Séverine Ballon's practice draws as much on key works from the repertory as on her numerous collaborations with composers, working in the intimacy of the fabric of sound.
 Her solo CD, 'Solitude', was released on label Aeon/Outhere in 2015 and her debut-CD as a composer “Inconnaissance” was released on the label All That Dust.